 “No man ever steps in the same river twice, for it's not the same river and he's not the same man” — Heraclitus, 5th Century BCE

 There is something very powerful about rivers.
 They have inspired people for thousands of years.
-At ROW Adventures, we have witnessed the powerful and natural wonder of rivers for 39 years.
+At ROW Adventures, we have witnessed the powerful and natural wonder of rivers since 1979.
 We have seen, firsthand, spirits soar, lives transformed and relations flourish when people travel through river canyons.

 What is it about rivers that makes them so important?
 So many things, mundane and transcendental.
 They carry water to the sea; they are the path home for anadromous fish (salmon and steelhead) who in turn bring hundreds of thousands of tons of nutrients from the sea inland that nourish both flora and fauna; they provide water for much of our food; the water for us to drink and to bath; and in many cases they still carry away our pollution.
 These aspects alone make rivers deserving of our utmost care and protection.